Our2020View/Our2020View.github.io/seelevel.md

 <img src="/assets/webseelevel1.jpg"/>

-2 – <b>I turned the battery master off for all wiring operations.<b/>
+2 – I turned the battery master off for all wiring operations.

 3 – The easiest place to start the installation was up at the panel, so all wiring left the area and flowed to the tank.
 I wanted to mount the monitor panel up beside the “OnePlace” panel, but in our 24J model the slide-out switch got in the way.
 The slack on the slide-out switch wiring in our particular View was just long enough to re-locate it to the left, and allow the new panel to fit in-between it and the “OnePlace” monitor comfortably.